manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Let's now write a more complex JavaScript expression.
 Please enter and run `let a = "hello"` in the console.

-What we just did was a so-called *variable declaration and assignment* - we *declared* the existance of a new variable named `a`, and *assigned* it the value `"hello"`.
+What we just did was a so-called *variable declaration and assignment* - we *declared* the existence of a new variable named `a`, and *assigned* it the value `"hello"`.
 In JavaScript, as in all other programming languages, variables act as containers for values.
 It's like using an envelope that has "a" written on it and putting a letter with the text "hello" into this envelope.

 It's important to understand that when the JavaScript interpreter evaluates this single expression, it actually performs **two** things: first, a variable is *declared*, that is, the variable name is from then on known to the JavaScript interpreter.
 Afterwards, an initial value is then *assigned* to the newly defined variable, making the value accessible under the name of the variable.